krishan57gupta/Lymphatic_adipose_paper/config/README.md

 # Path configuration

-Several original scripts contain the placeholder `/yourDataAndCodeFolder/` or `yourDataAndCodeFolder`.
+Several original scripts contain the placeholder `/yourDataAndCodeDir/`.
 Before running, replace it with the absolute path to this repository, or refactor the scripts to read `FOXC2_PROJECT_ROOT` from the environment.

 Example: